Cottage Country Travel Services

 Fireworks are not permitted at any cottage under any circumstances.

 Television reception is almost non existent in many parts of Cottage Country.
-If there is a television - it is usually there for use with a DVD or VCR (you may have to bring your own).
-If there is a satellite system - it may have less channels than you are used to as well.
+If there is a television - it is usually there for use with a DVD player (you may have to bring your own).
+If there is a satellite system - it may have fewer channels than you are used to as well.

 In Ontario, many of the lakes are on controlled water systems such as the Trent Severn Waterway System - and usually, the water levels will change during the course of the year, sometimes dramatically.
 This will vary from lake to lake and from year to year depending on precipitation levels and waterway system requirements.